nbudhathoki/12WeeksOfNLPLearning/README.md

 2. Completed studying about Content Based Recommendation systems, and how NLP can be used to create feature embeddings [Article for reference](https://towardsdatascience.com/content-based-recommender-systems-28a1dbd858f5)

 3. Completed one [kaggle notebook](https://www.kaggle.com/nickbudha/nirmal-movie-recommendation-system?scriptVersionId=87347292)

+## Week Three of #12WeeksOfNLPLearning
+I took a break in-between because of my current work transition.
+Getting back to my journey of learning NLP.
+1. Completed Chapters 1 and 2 of the book: [Practical Natural Language Processing] (https://www.oreilly.com/library/view/practical-natural-language/9781492054047/)

+2. When we don't have enough data- how to synthesize meaningful data for training- Some data augmentation techniques are:
+ - Synonym Replacement: Randomly chose 'K' words in sentence (make sure they are not stop words), and replace them with synonyms.
+ - Back Translation: Translate the sentences into different language and translate back to the English.
+ - Entities replacement: Replace the entities like name of person, location, organization etc with other entities but from same category.